Perpignan and the Procession de la Sanch

 Around midnight, night after night, dressed in track suits or t-shirts and shorts, with weightlifters’ supports wrapped around their neck and shoulders, they would heave the weighty wooden frames along the route, as if in training.
 We couldn’t help but be intrigued.

-Carl, our host in Perpignan, had printed out the map of the route of the procession for us, armed us with a more detailed map of the old town, and advised us to follow the procession when we could but to use the maps to find ways to duck in and out of lanes to get ahead of the march and not get trapped behind the crowd.
+Carl, our host in Perpignan, had printed out the map of the route of the Procession de la Sanch for us, armed us with a more detailed map of the old town, and advised us to follow the procession when we could, but to use the maps to find ways to duck in and out of lanes to get ahead of the march and not get trapped behind the crowd.

 It was great local advice, but we soon discovered an even better strategy.
 At the front of the procession were half a dozen policemen there to clear the path, and a dozen photo-journalists there to document the march.
 Equipped with cameras and multiple lenses, as we were, we simply joined them, spending the next three hours, running backwards ahead of the procession.